Happy Thursday. 1 more day before the weekend! WE CAN DO IT!!!

 Join Our Newsletter

 Subscribe to get our latest content by email.

-A Kindergarten Smorgasboard Double Double Addition Game! was last modified: September 29th, 2016 by Greg Smedley-Warren
+Double Double Addition Game! was last modified: August 23rd, 2018 by Greg Smedley-Warren

 Howdy, I am Mr. Greg.
 I have been teaching for 11 years.
 I spent a year teaching fifth grade, two years in second grade and am now in my 9th year in Kindergarten.
 Kindergarten is my passion and my calling but honestly, that wasn’t how it started.
 Read the whole story >